heyoeyo/muggled_sam/simple_examples/README.md

 _(Supports SAMv1, SAMv2, SAMv3)_

-This is an extension of the basic image segmentation script, modified to show how an image batch can be processed.
+This is an extension of the basic image segmentation script, modified to show how multiple images can be processed in parallel as a batch.
 Processing a batch of images is the same as processing multiple images, one after another, except batching can be slightly faster when using a GPU.
-For simplicity, this example just repeats a single image to form a batch, but normally many images would be loaded in and processed together.
+The main downside of batching is higher VRAM requirements.

 ## Model Distillation